aromatt/side-cli/README.md

 unmangled form.**

 Note: the coprocess is **spawned only once**.
 It's a long-running program that handles all input lines.
-Contrast this with a solution in `awk` or `bash`, which would require invoking `jq` separately for every input line.
+Contrast this with a traditional shell loop, which would require invoking `jq` separately for every input line.

 ## Map Mode
 In map mode, the coprocess generates values which can be injected back into the main